 - ◆ Throughout the 2007-2009 global financial crises, as well as the subsequent European sovereign debt crisis, the East Asian economies and the economies of the BRICS countries (Brazil, Russia, India, China and South Africa) continued to do reasonably well.
-China, in particular, has been able to maintain its real rate of growth above 7.5% since 2007, lending credence to the "Partial De-Coupling Hypothesis", that is, the Chinese and East Asian economies can continue to grow, albeit at lower rates, even as the U.S. and European economies go into economic recession. - ◆ This partial de-coupling can occur because of the gradual shift of the economic centre of gravity of the World from the United States and Western Europe to Asia (including both East Asia and South Asia) over the past decades.
+China, in particular, has been able to maintain its real rate of growth above 7.5% since 2007. - ◆ This partial de-coupling can occur because of the gradual shift of the centre of gravity of the global economy from the United States and Western Europe to Asia (including both East Asia and South Asia) over the past decades.